Valkee ear light gadget called "scam against sick people"

 One journal with slightly higher impact has published Valkee science as well – but the circumstances of that publication are in question.

-On October 21, 2014, BMC Psychiatry published a peer-reviewed study support Valkee’s claim that the device treats SAD.
-It was a study of how different amounts of light the ears can symptoms.
+On October 21, 2014, BMC Psychiatry published a peer-reviewed study supporting Valkee’s claim that the device treats SAD.
+It was a study of how different amounts of light shone into the ears can ease the depression and anxiety symptoms.

-“The authors made a changethey had analyzed the data and knew the results,” explains Partonen.
+“The authors made a change… [after] they had analyzed the data and knew the results,” explains Partonen.
 “They deleted the placebo comparator from the study design.”

 But after the results had come back and shown that the actual treatment was no different than the placebo, the results were written up as though the study was conducted differently.